helm/helm/docs/rbac.md

 Bitnami also has a fantastic guide for [configuring RBAC in your cluster](https://docs.bitnami.com/kubernetes/how-to/configure-rbac-in-your-kubernetes-cluster/) that takes you through RBAC basics.

-This guide is for users who want to restrict tiller's capabilities to install resources to certain namespaces, or to grant a helm client running access to a tiller instance.
+This guide is for users who want to restrict Tiller's capabilities to install resources to certain namespaces, or to grant a helm client running access to a Tiller instance.

 ## Tiller and Role-based Access Control